MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-change-subscription-owner.md

 ---
-title: Change the billing owner for an Azure Stack Hub user subscription | Microsoft Docs
+title: Change the billing owner for an Azure Stack Hub user subscription
 description: Learn how to change the billing owner for an Azure Stack Hub user subscription.
 author: justinha